DescriptionShort description for a busy person:

 Before you start.
 It is important to explain to the pupil that he/she will learn much faster if he/she will pronounce all samples and results (no matter audibly or inwardly).
 He/she should also understand that multiplication table is symmetric (i.e. 6x7 is the same that 7x6).
 It is important.

 The learning process consists of several parts (levels).
-First there are following exercises for numbers 2 to 9:
+First there are following exercises for numbers 2 to 9 (or 2 to 12 if you have enabled this option in program settings):

 1. Flashcard.
 Ascending show of examples and answers (it is important to pronounce them though it can be done inwardly).